Enterprise-connect/documentation/docs/upgrades.md

 (WIP)

 The upgrades section is under construction!
+This page will explain the difference between upgrading an EC Agent vs upgrading an EC Service, and how either is accomplished.

 ---
 ---